No Products in the Cart

 In these videos I explain how our prototype development and testing process works.

-Being sure that the design and the features were optimal we decided to build the final prototype.
+To ensure that the design and the features were optimal, we decided to build the final prototype.
 The case would be made of brushed aluminium and the finishing would be black anodizing.
 For the first time a Raise prototype would have the finishing, weight and feeling of the commercial product.

-Here you can see me in the workshop with the prototype halfway assembled.
+Here you can see me in the workshop with the prototype half assembled.

 Finally, after travelling to China, months of development and testing, several iterations… Raise was ready!